 Organizing the storage areas in your home can be overwhelming.
-The closet is a magnet for random items, drawing them out of sight and behind closed doors.
-So, when closet organizing, you know it’s time to deal with all the things you didn’t know what to do with in the first place.
+So, that’s where closet organizing tips become quite valuable!
+Of course, the closet is a magnet for random items, drawing them out of sight and behind closed doors.
+So, when closet organizing, you know it’s time to deal with all the things you didn’t know what to do with, in the first place!

 Closet organizing may seem like a daunting task, but it doesn’t have to be.
 With the right storage system and these simple tips, you can transform an inefficient space into an organized oasis.

-Reduce visual clutter and gain more space by removing items you rarely or never wear because they don’t fit or they are out of style.
-Sort items in five boxes:
+Remove the Extras Reduce visual clutter and gain more space by removing items you rarely or never wear because they don’t fit or they are out of style.
+Sort items into five boxes as follows:

 Prevent Shoe Pile-ups by Elevating Your Footwear on Slanted Storage Shelves

-Choose shelves while closet organizing that adjust easily to accommodate swapping out boots, shoes and sandals as the seasons change.
+Choose shelves while closet organizing that adjusts easily to accommodate swapping out boots, shoes, and sandals as the seasons change.
 Having your shoe collection on display can make daily decisions even easier.

 Keep Belts, Ties and Scarves Separated and Accessible Use space-saving racks that store your accessories neatly in the closet and slide out easily for convenient access.